Search anything and hit enter

 Access policy.

-We are part of the C2RT (Center for Technological Resources and Research), a center gathering the Technology and Service units (UTechS) and the technological core facilities of the campus.
+We are part of the C2RI (Research and Resource Centre for Scientific Informatics).
 As such we follow the common guidelines and good practices.
 On top of this guidelines, our services require users to comply to the following policy:

 1. Acknowledgements.